RayHightower/RayHightower.com/_posts/2019-02-27-quantum-computing-at-caltech.markdown

 ### Keynote

-Dr. Maria Spiropulu, professor of physics at Caltech, gave the keynote presentation.
+Dr. Maria Spiropulu, professor of physics at Caltech, gave the keynote.
 The presentation began with the obligatoray chart of Moore's Law, but with a twist.
 The exponential curve was extended to include improvements likely to come from quantum computing.

 Spiropulu's talk covered quantum clocks, quantum keys, and a list of three-letter government agencies that are all active in the QC world.